RIPE-Atlas-Community/ripe-atlas-halo/README.md

 ## Docker Version

+You can build, and start the ripe-atlas-halo project as a docker container using the following commands.

+The first will command docker to execute the Dockerfile and create a new local image on your workstation which contains the current src of the project, along with the required dependencies based on requirements.txt

+The second command starts the container for use.

-1. docker build . -t ripe-atlas-halo
+    docker build -t ripe-atlas-halo .
-1. docker run --rm -d -P ripe-atlas-halo
+    docker run -d -name my-ripe-atlas-halo -p 8000:8000 ripe-atlas-halo

-1. Open a browser and point it at http://localhost:8000/
+Once the container has started, you can navigate to the interface on http://localhost:8000/

+To stop the container, simply run

+    docker stop my-ripe-atlas-halo

 ## Colophon